Patrik Ćavar

 Patrik Ćavar (born 24 March 1971) is a retired Croatian handball player.
-The legendary left wing played in Croatia for Mehanika Metković, Badel 1862 Zagreb and Agram Medveščak, in Bosnia and Herzegovina for Borac Banja Luka, in Spain for FC Barcelona, BM Granollers, and in France for Saint-Marcel Vernon.
+He played in Croatia for Mehanika Metković, Badel 1862 Zagreb and Agram Medveščak, in Bosnia and Herzegovina for Borac Banja Luka, in Spain for FC Barcelona, BM Granollers, and in France for Saint-Marcel Vernon.

 Ćavar has stated that Veselin Vujović was a big influence on him opting to playing handball.

 He played for the Croatian national team at the 1996 Summer Olympics in Atlanta, where Croatia won the gold medal. Ćavar was the top goalscorer of the Croatian national team from 1996 to 2007, when Mirza Džomba broke his record.

 He is also the only Croatian handball player to have won five EHF Champions League titles.

 Career

 Mehanika Metković

 Ćavar started his career in his hometown club RK Mehanika Metković.
 He entered the senior squad at the age of 15.
 At Metković he played in the Yugoslav Second League finishing in the middle of the table.